Prasadbonela/New-Post-Service-Parcel-Management/README.md

-# New Post service.
+# New Post Service.
 Parcel Management

 The purpose of this exercise is to apply existing sorting and searching algorithms to a list.